square/stround/README.md

 stround provides abitrary precision rounding of the types supported by typical number formatting libraries (e.g. NSNumberFormatter, BigDecimal) for numbers represented as strings.
-The purpose is to avoid floating point errors while still working with fractional values.
+The purpose is to avoid floating point errors while still working with decimal values.

 ## Install